giellalt/giellalt.github.io/dicts/nds/AddingNDSPluginToOtherSites.md

 ```

-Where you need to replace iso_source with the iso for the source language, and iso_target with the iso for the target language.
+Where you need to replace iso_source with the iso 639 code for the source language, and iso_target with the iso 639 code for the target language.

-For example, if you use sanit.oahpa.no and you want to customize the plugin so that it shows North-Sámi to Norwegian as your custom default, add the following:
+For example, if you use sanit.oahpa.no and you want to customize the plugin so that it shows North-Sámi (iso code: sme) to Norwegian (iso code: nob) as your custom default, add the following:

 ```